-TO ALL TO WHOM THESE PRESENTS SHALL COME, I, JAMES WAYS, of Glasgow, in Scotland, Merchant, senil greeting.
+TO ALL TO WHOM THESE PRESENTS SHALL COME, I, JAMES WAYP, of Glasgow, in Scotland, Merchant, send greeting.

-WHEREAS III most Excellent Majosty King George the Third, by His Letter Patent under the Great School of Great Divinio, bearing date the Fifth 5 day of January, in the minth year of His said Majosty's reign, did give and grant unto me, the said Janue Watt, His special licence, full power, sole priviledge and anthority, that I, the said Janue Watt, my offers, addition, and suigns, shoold and lawfully might, during the term of years therein excressed was exceeded, see excellent and the complete that care of His Maisser's
+WHEREAS III most Excellent Majesty King George the Third, by His Letters Patent under the Great Scholl, and Great Delain, bearing dash the Fifth 5 day of January, in the minth year of His said Majesty's reign, did give and grant unto me, the said Janues Wart, His special licence, full power, sole priviledge and anothority, that I, the said Janues Wart, my cloxe, addition, and susigns, should and lawfully might, during the term of years therein expressed, use, oxercies, and word, throughbout that part of His Majesty

-- 10 Kingdom of Great Britain called England, the Dominion of Wales, and Town of Berwick upon Tweed, and laoin His Majesty's Colonies and Plantations abroad, my "New Laterates Mexico or Leasterner are Consumerate or Stram and Fun. in Fina Energy in which said recited Letters Patent is contained a provise obliging mu, the said James Wett, by writing under my hand and seal, to - 15 cause a particular description of the nature of the said Invention to be include in His Majesties High Court of Chancery within four calendar months after the date of the said recited Letters Patent, as in and by the said Letters Patent, and the Statute in that behalf made, relation being thereunto respectively had, may more at large sooner. - 20 NOW KNOW YE, that in compliance with the said provisoe, and in pursuance of the said Statute, I, the said James Watt, do hereby declare that the
+- 10 Kingdom of Great Britain called England, the Dominion of Wales, and Town of Berwick upon Tweed, and laoin His Majesty's Colonies and Plantations abroad, my "New Laterates Mexico or Leasurers are Consumerate or Stram and Fun. in Fina Energy in which said recited Letters Patent is contained a provise obliging mus the said James Wett, by writing under my hand and seal, to - 15 cause a particular description of the nature of the said Invention to be include in His Majesties High Court of Chancery within four calendar months after the date of the said recited Letters Patent, as in and by the said Letters Patent, and the Statute in that behalf made, relation being thereunto respectively had, may more at large apoear. - 20 NOW KNOW YE, that in compliance with the said provisoe, and in pursuance of the said Statute, I, the said James Watt, do hereby declare that the